 To add to the confusion, away from the most touristy areas there is a marked lack of road signs which, coupled with the absence of detailed road maps, makes getting lost a probability.
 On journeys around provincial roads you will almost certainly have to stop and ask for directions, but even on the motorways the junctions and exits are completely unmarked.
 Be particularly vigilant for railroad crossings, common throughout the country, with a few actually sited on motorways.
 They are marked by a large X at the side of the road but otherwise you will be given no warning since there are no barriers before any crossings in Cuba.
 The accepted practice is to slow down, listen for train horns and whistles and look both ways down the tracks before driving across.
 Other things to look out for are permanently flashing yellow traffic lights at junctions, which mean you have right of way; a flashing red light at a junction means you must give way.

 Petrol stations are few and far between (you can drive for up to 150km on the Autopista Nacional without passing one), and with no emergency roadside telephones it’s a good idea to keep a canister of petrol in the boot, or at the very least make sure you have a full tank before any long journeys.
 Officially, tourist cars can only fill up at convertible-peso petrol stations, identifiable by the names Cupet-Cimex and Oro Negro, the two chains responsible for running them.
 They are manned by pump attendants and tipping is common practice.
-The cost of petrol at the time of writing was $1.73CUC per litre.
+The cost of especial, the petrol type most rental cars require, at the time of writing is $1.20CUC per litre.

 Cuba’s principal motorway, the Autopista Nacional, is split into two sections: the shorter one runs between Havana and the provincial capital of Pinar del Río and is marked on maps as the A4; the longer section between Havana and the eastern edge of Sancti Spíritus province is shown on maps as the A1.
 However, both are referred to simply as el autopista, literally “the motorway”.
 The speed limit on the Autopista Nacional is 100km/hr.